Mintz Law Firm

 2. Deadline Your Employer Has to Report Your Injury to Their Insurer

-If you report your injury within the allotted four days, your employer has ten days from the date you reported the injury to their insurance company.
-If your employer has workers’ comp, their insurers are responsible for reviewing, approving, or denying your claim.
+If you report your injury within the allotted four days, your employer has 10 days from the date you reported the injury to their insurance company.
+If your employer has workers’ compensation, their insurers are responsible for reviewing, approving, or denying your claim.

 3. Deadline for Approval or Denial of Your Claim